Latest News

 OFFICIAL CHARITY: Bald Head Island Conservancy: Please join and donate to BHIC today!

-2024 Badwater Cape Fear Image Galleries – Coming Soon:
+2024 Badwater Cape Fear Image Galleries on Flickr:

-2024 Badwater Cape Fear Facebook Live Videos – Coming Soon:
+2024 Badwater Cape Fear Videos and FB Live Videos:

-• Live from Fort Fisher, location of Aid Station 3, the Sunday prior to the race
+Live Video from Fort Fisher, location of Aid Station 3, the Saturday prior to the race

-• Live from Cape Fear, the Tuesday prior to the race
+Live Video from the Ferry from Fort Fisher to Southport, the Saturday prior to the race

-• Live from the Southport to Bald Head Island Ferry, the Tuesday prior to the race
+Live Video from Southport, giving a brief geography lesson, the Tuesday prior to the race

-• Live from the 2024 Start Line at the foot of Old Baldy Lighthouse
+Live Video from the 2024 Start Line at the foot of the Old Baldy Lighthouse

-The tenth Badwater Cape Fear 50km / 51mi ultramarathon will take place on March 23, 2024 on Bald Head Island and Fort Fisher, North Carolina.
-A field of approximately 200 runners will compete in either the 50km race or the 51-mile race.
+The tenth Badwater Cape Fear 50km / 51mi ultramarathon took place on March 23, 2024 on Bald Head Island and Fort Fisher, North Carolina.
+A field of 176 runners competed in either the 50km race or the 51-mile race, with 77 completing the 50km race officially and 90 completing the 51.4-mile race officially.
+Click here for full race results.

-The 2024 race includes runners representing Canada, Philippines, United States, and United Kingdom, plus 33 American states and territories: Alabama, Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Mississippi, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Virginia, and Washington.
-Ages range from 19 to 78.
-There are 61 females and 134 males, and 150 Badwater Cape Fear rookies and 45 race veterans.
+The 2024 race included runners representing Canada, Philippines, United States, and United Kingdom, plus 31 American states and territories: Alabama, Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Mississippi, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Virginia, and Washington.
+Ages ranged from 19 to 78.
+There were 46 females and 130 males, and 112 Badwater Cape Fear rookies and 64 race veterans.
 For the full race roster, click here.

 This exquisite natural setting is the perfect antidote to the “real world” and a wonderful counterpart to the desert sands and mountains of Death Valley and Anza-Borrego Desert featured in the two West Coast BADWATER® races.